sivahuang77/citrux-cli/docs/cli/trusted-folders.md

 # Trusted Folders

-The Trusted Folders feature is a security setting that gives you control over which projects can use the full capabilities of the Gemini CLI.
+The Trusted Folders feature is a security setting that gives you control over which projects can use the full capabilities of the Citrux CLI.
 It prevents potentially malicious code from running by asking you to approve a folder before the CLI loads any project-specific configurations from it.